BenbenIO/Robot_control/README.md

-# Robot_control
-Bio-inspired robot control based on BeagleBone board 2015
+# Bio-inspired robot control based on BeagleBone board

+2015-bachelor

 This project was part of a 1-month internship.
 I was in charge of the programming and the electronic of the robot.
 The robot is a bio-inspired robot; which purpose is to scrawl into canalization like a warm.
 I didn’t take part into the design of the robot.

 Hardware:
+* Bullet list
   o BeagleBone Black
+* Bullet list
-o Maxon motor control (36/3 EC) o Maxon EC-max 283828
+  o Maxon motor control (36/3 EC)
+* Bullet list
+  o Maxon EC-max 283828

 Software dev:
+* Bullet list
   o Code::Blocks
+* Bullet list
   o Putty

 I used an already existing project based on the BeagleBone board to interface the motor.
 During this project, it was the first time I code on a Linux based board, and deal with real robotic project.
 I achieved the electronic connection and configuration with the motor.